 Scrapple is classic white-trash breakfast food, best served fried in bacon grease with honey or maple syrup on top.
 For more authenticity, top with sorghum molasses.
 You can get a debased version of this without the pork at places like Bob Evans, but if you want the good stuff, just get on the highway and drive south until you find a diner with the real thing.
-Another recipe my mother picked up in the Smoky Mountains when she was a kid.
+Another recipe my mother was taught by locals in the Smoky Mountains when she was a kid.

 1 lb leftover roast pork, shredded fine